therealcybersecpro/get-started-with-ai-chat/README.md

 The provided file logging implementation is intended for development purposes only, specifically for testing with a single client/worker.
 It should not be used in production environments after the R&D phase.

 #### Tracing to Azure Monitor
-To enable tracing to Azure Monitor, modify the value of ENABLE_AZURE_MONITOR_TRACING environment variable to true in Dockerfile found in src directory:
+To enable tracing to Azure Monitor, navigate to `src/Dockerfile` and modify the value of `ENABLE_AZURE_MONITOR_TRACING` environment variable to true:
 ```code
 ENV ENABLE_AZURE_MONITOR_TRACING=true
 ```